 Elementary and Secondary Education Act (ESEA) Reauthorization

-- Support the creation of a competitive state grant program to facilitate the creation and expansion of early college high school initiatives.
+- Implement a competitive state grant program to facilitate the creation and expansion of dual enrollment and early college high school initiatives.

 - Include community colleges in efforts to bolster America's competitiveness in science, technology, engineering, and mathematics (STEM) fields.

 - Increase funding for the HEA Title VI and Fulbright Hays undergraduate international education programs, which are vital to national security and economic productivity.

 - Support existing programs and legislation that increase opportunities for community college students to study abroad and encourage international students to enroll at community colleges.